 Employees constitute a critical component of human resources and play a vital role in ensuring the sustainability of a company.
 A significant aspect of employee behaviour is turnover intention, which can result in decisions to leave the organisation, thereby diminishing productivity and reducing operational efficiency.
 Numerous factors influence employees' intentions to depart, and turnover intentions are prevalent within organisations (Setiyowati, 2019).
 A turnover rate exceeding 10% annually is considered high for a company (Sakinah, 2008).
-Table 1 displays the data from OJK Sharia Banking Statistics showsthe turnover rate of employee in syariah bank in Indonesia:
+Table 1 displays the data from OJK Sharia Banking Statistics on the turnover rate of employees in Shariabanks in Indonesia: